(artists L to R: Mary V. Marsh, Fred Martin, Sally Wassink)

 The 1980s and 90s ushered in an expansion in the way artists and individuals utilized copiers.
 Copy shops and community spaces such as public libraries continued to play an important part as hubs for artistic activity.
 Copier artists began creating art that provided commentary on Reagan-era politics and larger global crises.
 By highlighting the activities of these art spaces and the artists who founded and ran them, Positively Charged introduces viewers to the Bay Area’s extensive network of copier artists and history of copier art in the Bay Area.

-The public is invited to attend the exhibition opening featuring a presentation with curators Maymanah Farhat and Jennie Hinchcliff who will discuss the impact of copier technology in the Bay Area arts community over the past 60 years as well as the different ways in which artists have embraced and utilized copier art.
-Saturday, January 28, 11 a.m., Main Library, 100 Larkin Street, Koret Auditorium, Lower Level.
+The exhibition opening at San Francisco Public Library's Koret Auditorium featured a presentation with curators Maymanah Farhat and Jennie Hinchcliff who discussed the impact of copier technology in the Bay Area arts community over the past 60 years as well as the different ways artists have embraced and utilized copier art.

 ARTISTS EXHIBITED AT SFCB: Cal 16 :: Enrique Chagoya :: Sas Colby :: Bruce Connor :: Barbara Cushman :: Jay DeFeo :: Sam Delassandro :: Steve Ditlea :: Cari Helser :: Carl Heyward :: Sarah Jackson :: Ginny Lloyd :: Yolanda Lopez :: Scott Macleod :: Fred Martin :: Louise Neaderland :: Helen Okragly :: Jack Perkins :: Sally Wassink :: Steve Woodall :: Barbara Wyeth :: Jack Yaghubian :: Rene Yañez